 Last update on

 The time it takes to build a treehouse depends on its size and complexity, and whether you choose a prefab kit or a custom design.
-A simple child's prefab treehouse can take as little as two days to a week.
+A straightforward child's prefab treehouse can be assembled in as little as two days to a week.
 More complex designs can take two to six weeks.
-Adding features like plumbing and electricity can add several days.
-Building a fully livable treehouse can take several months up to a year.
+Adding features like plumbing and electricity can add several days to the project timeline.
+Building a fully livable treehouse can take anywhere from several months to a year.

 A well-constructed treehouse can last anywhere from 10 to 25 years or more.
-The lifespan depends on the quality of materials you use and how well you maintain it.
-Adding weather-proof treatments to the wood can help extend its life.
+The lifespan depends on the quality of the materials used and the extent to which they are maintained.
+Applying weatherproof treatments to the wood can help extend its lifespan.
 Keep in mind that treehouses in areas with harsh weather conditions may wear faster than those in milder climates.